PVC Boards vs Other Construction Materials: Is PVC Boards Worth the Investment?

 But why bother looking for another material if you have access to natural wood and the cost is not a problem?

-PVC vs Plywood: Which one is better?
+PVC vs Plywood: Which One is Better?

 Plywood is an engineered timber produced by gluing multiple sheets of wood veneer through the process known as cross-graining, in which each adjacent layer of veneer is placed in such a way that wood grains are perpendicular to each other.
 This assembly gives strength to plywood.